sgoadhouse/msox3000/README.md

 This is intended to be a generic package to control various DC power supplies using various access methods with a common API.
-For now, this only supports the Rigol DP832A DC Power Supply through pyVISA and the SCPI command set.
-This should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.
+For now, this supports only the Rigol DP832A DC Power Supply and the Aim TTi PL-P Series of power supplies through pyVISA and the SCPI command set.
+For the RigolDP800 class, this should work with all Rigol DP8xx power supplies although it is only tested with the DP832A.

 As new power supplies are added, they should each have their own sub-package.